Do you have a script for screen in development? A burning story to tell? Or, have you never written before but would like to give it a go?

 Let's start talking.

-Fresh off the Page are a series of monthly playreadings hosted by PAT and The Basement thetare.
+Fresh off the Page are a series of monthly playreadings hosted by PAT and performed at The Basement theatre.
 Featuring Asian casts, directors and playwrights from around the world, we bring you the freshest contemporary scripts and the hottest new talent, with hot drinks and nibbles to get the conversation flowing - all for FREE!

-Proudly Asian Theatre is an Auckland based theatre company dedicated to giving a voice to Asian theatre artists in New Zealand.
+Proudly Asian Theatre is an Auckland based theatre company dedicated giving a voice to Asian talent in New Zealand theatre and film.

-Founded in 2013 by Chye-Ling Huang and James Roque, PAT's aim is to support Asian New Zealanders to tell their stories in theatre and to inspire the growth of diverse new contemporary works in the New Zealand theatrical landscape.
+Founded in 2013 by Chye-Ling Huang and James Roque, PAT's aim is to discover and support Asian New Zealanders to tell their stories in theatre and film and to inspire the growth of diverse new contemporary works in the New Zealand theatrical landscape.

 In 2013, PAT presented the first New Zealand production of David Henry Hwang's Obie Award winning play FOB at The Basement.
-In 2014 PAT produced a sold-out, extra show added season of Renee Liang's Lantern at The Musgrove as part of the 2014 Auckland Lantern Festival.
-Later in the year, they took home four awards including Best Independent Theatre Company and Best Director at the 2014 Short+Sweet Festival for their piece Call of the Sparrows.
-In 2016, they debuted a full length version of their award winning short with help from Auckland Live, Creative New Zealand, Foundation North and UNITEC.
+The following year PAT produced a sold-out, extra show added season of Renee Liang's Lantern at The Musgrove as part of the 2014 Auckland Lantern Festival.
+Later in the year, they took home four awards including Best Independent Theatre Company and Best Director at the 2014 Short+Sweet Festival for their short original piece Call of the Sparrows.